 - If the dock is navigable at the maximum display scale of the ENC data, it must be encoded using the features Depth Area, Dredged Area or Unsurveyed Area (see clause 11.7.4), and the geo features making up the dock limits must be encoded using appropriate features such as Coastline, Shoreline Construction or Gate.
 The dock must not be encoded as Dock Area.
-If it is required to encode the name of the dock, it must be done using the feature Sea Area/Named Water Area. - If it is required to encode a dock which is not navigable at the maximum display scale of the ENC data, it must be done using the feature Dock Area.
-The name of the dock should be encoded using the complex attribute feature name on the Dock Area.
-The boundary of a dock must not be encoded as a separate feature (for example Coastline, Shoreline Construction), except for the gate feature (Gate) for a wet dock, which may be encoded. - Dock Area features are part of the Skin of the Earth. - If an encoded Dock Area has a date dependency, this should be indicated using the complex attribute information (see clause 2.4.6).
-For example, sub-attribute text = Start date: 01 April; End date: 15 October. - The complex attribute horizontal clearance fixed is used to encode the size of the entrance to the dock area, where required. - The attributes horizontal clearance length and horizontal clearance width are used to encode the regulatory length and width of the navigable part of the dock area as declared by a competent authority, where known. - In a non-tidal basin (wet dock), depths may refer to a sounding datum different from that in open waters.
+If it is required to encode the name of the dock, it must be done using the feature Sea Area/Named Water Area. - If it is required to encode a dock which is not navigable at the maximum display scale of the ENC data, it must be done using the feature Dock Area, covered by a Land Area or Unsurveyed Area feature.
+The commentation and FG issue name of the dock should be encoded using the complex attribute feature name on the Dock Area.
+The state of the dock should be encoded using the complex attribute feature name on the Dock Area. boundary of a dock must not be encoded as a separate feature (for example Coastline, Shoreline Construction), except for the gate feature (Gate) for a wet dock, which may be encoded.

+The complex attribute horizontal clearance fixed is used to encode the size of the entrance to the do Deleted: <#>Dock Area features are part of the Skin of the area, where required.

+- The attributes horizontal clearance length and horizontal clearance width are used to encode the regulatory length and width of the navigable part of the dock area as declared by a competent authorit (see clause 2.4.6).
+For example, sub-attribute text = Start where known. - In a non-tidal basin (wet dock), depths may refer to a sounding datum different from that in open waters.
 If this area is navigable at the maximum display scale of the ENC data, the value of this datum must be encoded using the meta feature Sounding Datum, with attribute vertical datum = 24 (local datum), coincident with the area covered by the dock. - In reality, smaller named, non-navigable dock areas (at the maximum display scale of the ENC data) may be included in major navigable dock areas, with different names or characteristics.
 To encode this fact, sea areas (Sea Area/Named Water Area) may overlap a Dock Area.